epam/edp-install/docs/operator-guide/install-defectdojo.md

   # should be false after initial installation was performed
   run: true
 django:
+  ingress:
+    enabled: true # change to 'false' for OpenShift
   uwsgi:
     livenessProbe:
       # Enable liveness checks on uwsgi container.
 Those values are use on nginx readiness checks as well.